Flotomate/product_docs/source/admin/admin-customization/ad-category.rst

 The category is one of many categorization features we have.
 You can use category for delegation, workflow design, or any other categorization function required by your organization.
-You can have Categories for Request, Problem, Change, Project, and Software.
+You can have Categories for Request, Problem, Change, Service, Project, and Software.

 Predefined categories
 =====================